HimanshuBhadoria/superSubleaseDemo/README.md

 # superSubleaseDemo

-try running 'python manage.py runserver' in terminal.
+try running 'python3 manage.py runserver' in terminal.

 then go to http://127.0.0.1:8000/